 The most important element on a multi-day canoeing trip is your paddling gear.
 Make sure that you bring all of the right equipment to keep you and your boat partner safe on the trip.
 Here’s what you’ll need:

-- Paddles (ideally, bring an extra paddle in case one gets lost along the way)
+- Paddles (ideally, bring an extra paddle in case one gets lost or broken along the way)

 Sleeping items ⛺️